Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Conclusions

-In the frustrated lattices, so far, there are also several established examples of nice comparisons between the phenomenological DVM and the QMC simulations on a microscopic model.
-For example, The DVM \cite{ka1,five} predicted that the Kagome lattice at $ 1/2 $ must be a superfluid due to the complete flat band of the dual vortices.
-No insulating phases can be found at $ 1/2 $.
-This has been confirmed by QMC \cite{ka2}.
-In the following, we list the connections directly relevant to this paper: (1) The transition from the SF to the X-CDW ( Fig.2 ) in a triangular lattice at $ f=1/3 $ was studied by the DVM in \cite{tri} in the Ising limit $ v >0 $ of the effective action Eqn.\ref{tri} and also by the QMC \cite{ss1,ss2,ss3,ss4} on the EBHM of hard core bosons with NN interaction Eqn.\ref{bosonnn}.
-(2) The transition from the SF to the Stripe-CDW ( Fig.4) in a triangular lattice at $ f=1/3 $ was studied by the DVM in \cite{tri} in the easy plane limit $ v < 0, w< 0 $ of the effective action Eqn.\ref{tri} and also by the QMC \cite{trinnn}on the EBHM of hard core bosons with NNN interaction Eqn.\ref{bosonnnn} at $ f=1/3 $ in a triangular lattice.
-(3) The transition from the SF to the CDW-VB phase in a Kagome lattice at $ f=2/3 $ was studied by the DVM in \cite{ka1} and this paper in the easy plane limit $ v < 0, w > 0 $ of the effective action Eqn.\ref{ka} and the QMC on the EBHM of hard core bosons with NN interaction Eqn.\ref{bosonnn} at $ f=2/3 $ in a Kagome lattice.
+In the frustrated lattices, so far, there are also several established examples of nice comparisons between the phenomenological DVM and the microscopic QMC simulations on a specific model.
+For example, The DVM \cite{ka1,five} predicted that the Kagome lattice at $ 1/2 $ must be a superfluid due to the complete flat band of the dual vortices in the dual Dice lattice \cite{subir}.
+No insulating phases can be possible at $ 1/2 $.
+This result has been confirmed by QMC \cite{ka2}.
+In the following, we list 3 more connections: (1) The transition from the SF to the X-CDW ( Fig.2 ) in a triangular lattice at $ f=1/3 $ was studied by the DVM in \cite{tri} in the Ising limit $ v >0 $ of the effective action Eqn.\ref{tri0} and also by the QMC \cite{ss12,ss3,ss4} on the EBHM of hard core bosons with the $ NN $ $ V_1 $ interaction Eqn.\ref{bosonnn}.
+(2) The transition from the SF to the Stripe-CDW ( Fig.4) in a triangular lattice at $ f=1/3 $ was studied by the DVM in \cite{tri} in the easy plane limit $ v < 0, w< 0 $ of the effective action Eqn.\ref{tri0} and also by the QMC \cite{trinnn} on the EBHM of hard core bosons with the $ NNN $ $ V_2 $ interaction Eqn.\ref{bosonnnn} at $ f=1/3 $ in a triangular lattice.
+(3) The transition from the SF to the CDW-VB phase in a Kagome lattice at $ f=2/3 $ was thoroughly studied by the DVM in this paper in the easy plane limit $ v < 0, w > 0 $ of the effective action Eqn.\ref{ka} and the QMC in \cite{ka1,ka2} on the EBHM of hard core bosons with the $ NN $ $ V_1 $ interaction Eqn.\ref{bosonnn} at $ f=2/3 $ in a Kagome lattice.